JSeam2/Clubby/README.md

 1. Hooking up the various functionalities can be tricky.
 Bugs can arise through misconfiguration, while they're are addressable quirks the are massive time wasters.

 1. UMG's API doesn't integrate well with Google actions as Google actions does not provide an option for streaming audio data.
 A workaround involved adding the stream data to an mp3 container first in order for it to be played on Google action.

+# Accomplishments We're Proud Of
+1. Developing a decent voice interface in a short period of time.
+Due to development bottlenecks developing voice interfaces can be very time consuming.

+# What We've Learned
+1. Google actions does not support streaming data.
+One would have expected streaming to have been easy as you could use Spotify with Google home and Google nest.

+# What's Next For Clubby FM
+1. Moving away from Google actions and developing a standalone platform or application with more flexibility.